What to Expect at a Creative Conference

 Creative Conferences have become a huge part of my life and in a really positive way and I firmly believe they can be a wonderful experience for you too.
 I have heard numerous times how people turn down an opportunity to attend a conference for three reasons: they can’t afford it, they just don’t know if it is worth it, and they just don’t know what to expect so they’d rather not take that chance.
 If you are worried about making the investment, once you truly understand the value you will walk away with, you won’t mind taking the time to find a way to cover the costs.
-If you are wondering if it is worth it, I did a blog posts talking all about how conferences can make a difference for you and you can read all about it here.
+If you are wondering if it is worth it, I did a blog post talking all about how conferences can make a difference for you and you can read our post 5 Reasons to Attend A Creative Conference.
 Finally, if you are nervous and just don’t know what to expect, I’m going to talk all about that today.

 I’m going to cover all the details about creative conferences even the nitty gritty stuff.

 That’s right!
 So let’s get started.

 Whether it is your first conference or tenth, everyone gets the first day of school jitters.
 On the first day, you walk through the doors, and you might find yourself frozen standing in front of a room full of people you may or may not know and some you stalk on social media and are their biggest fan.
 You may feel like you’re in high school all over again walking into the cafeteria figuring out who will let you sit with them so you don’t have to eat lunch alone.
 How freaked out are you right now?
 Am I proving your own point for you why you don’t attend “these” conferences I speak of?

 How about a solution?
 Because YES there is a solution!